harrisonmuskat/local-first/README.md

 Local first organizations help local businesses get exposure and increase traffic.
 The goal of this project is to build an easy and quick template for local first organizations to clone and host.

+## Project details
+Currently in initial phase trying to set up the back end with Ruby on Rails.
+Front end will be build with React.

 ## Steps to get it running
 `clone repository`
 `bundle install`